Harkishen-Singh/Encryption_engine/README.md

 I'm working on the first issue,  whereas the second one would be solved by using the lining software, provided in the repository
 'lining-sentence'

+Further, a GUI version of this software has been planned to be developed.